xrettle/WFGY/ProblemMap/Twin_Atlas/demos/ai-eval.md

 AI_NOTE_START

 Document role:
-This page is the public AI evaluation surface for WFGY 4.0 Twin Atlas Engine.
+This page is the public screenshot-first AI evaluation surface for WFGY 4.0 Twin Atlas Engine.

 What this page is for:
-1. Give first-time readers a screenshot-first entry into the current public evidence layer.
+1. Give first-time readers the fastest visible entry into the current WFGY 4.0 public proof surface.
-2. Show how different model families visibly change under the same governance stress surface.
+2. Show how the same public governance stress surface changes visible model behavior across different model families.
-3. Connect screenshots to raw runs, results summary, and the rerun path.
+3. Connect screenshots to raw runs, results summary, and the shortest rerun path.
-4. Make the public proof layer easy to inspect without forcing readers into the full architecture first.
+4. Help readers verify that WFGY 4.0 is not being presented as theory alone.

 What this page is not:
-1. It is not a universal benchmark claim page.
+1. It is not a universal benchmark certification page.
 2. It is not the full experiment archive.
+3. It is not a replacement for raw runs.
-3. It is not a replacement for raw runs or results summary.
+4. It is not a replacement for results summary.
-4. It is not a claim that every model behaves identically under WFGY 4.0.
+5. It is not a claim that every model behaves identically under WFGY 4.0.

 Reading strategy:
-1. Scan the opening summary first.
+1. Read the opening summary first.
-2. Use the screenshot gallery as the first-contact layer.
+2. Use the gallery as the first-contact layer.
-3. Open raw runs if you want the original model wording.
+3. Open raw runs if you want original output wording.
+4. Open Results Summary if you want the aggregate interpretation.
-4. Open Reproduce in 60 Seconds if you want to rerun the same public surface yourself.
+5. Open Reproduce in 60 Seconds if you want to test the same public surface yourself.

 Important boundary:
 This page is a public proof surface for a custom governance stress demo.
-It is designed to be inspectable and reproducible.
+It is designed to be visible, inspectable, and reproducible.
-It is not a universal benchmark certification page.
+It is not a universal benchmark claim page.

 AI_NOTE_END
 -->